barafael/markdown-tools/README.md

 - [x] support channel for playground for example via `playground-channel:nightly`

 - [ ] formatter and normalizer type processors should probably have a -i "inline" flag

+- [ ] marker syntax uses space, whereas annotations in md use `:`.
+This is not ideal.